gggeek/polyfill-xmlrpc/README.md

 This library is not _fully_ complete yet, but it should be good enough for most users.

-Main features missing are:
+The main features missing are:
-- character set handling: at the moment only utf-8 and iso-8859-1 are supported; iso-8859-1 as default, and utf-8 via:
+- character set handling: at the moment only utf-8 and iso-8859-1 charset encodings are supported; iso-8859-1 as default, and utf-8 via:
   - using the `$encoding` argument to `xmlrpc_decode()` and `xmlrpc_decode_request()`
   - setting `'encoding' => 'UTF-8'` and `'escaping' => 'markup'` in the `$options` argument to `xmlrpc_encode_request`
 - the `xmlrpc_parse_method_descriptions` and `xmlrpc_server_register_introspection_callback` functions exist but do nothing